kai-vu/site/README.md

 Once you are done, there should be a notification in the `source controle menu`, as indicated here:
 ![updated file notification](/images/readme/updated_file.png)

-From there you go through the regular steps of making a commit to the main branch: write a descriptive update message (just "_update_" is not enough...), press `commit&push`, and hope there are no merge conflicts.
+Click on it, and from there you go through the regular steps of making a commit to the main branch: write a descriptive update message (just "_update_" is not enough...), press `commit&push`, and hope there are no merge conflicts.

 ## Design updates